-In light of recurrent events regarding child safety and well-being in the informal child care sector the Ministry of Education is taking steps to prioritize and promote the use of licensed child care options for OW participants.

-The Ministry encourages First Nations and Transfer Payment Agencies to promote the use of licensed child care for OW participants and to document where OW participants are either unable to secure licensed child care or licensed child care does not effectively support the participants' activities as documented in the OW Participation Agreement.
+The Ministry of Education is taking steps to prioritize and promote the use of licensed child care options for OW participants.
+The ministry encourages First Nations and Transfer Payment Agencies to promote the use of licensed child care for OW participants and to document where OW participants are either unable to secure licensed child care or licensed child care does not effectively support the participants' activities as documented in the OW Participation Agreement.
 Information on the differences between informal and licensed child care options can be found on the Ministry of Education website.